anthonygrees/policyfiles_training/README.md

 - ```policy_name```  = role/runlist
 - ```policy_group``` = environment

-# Create a Base Policyfile
+# Part A: CREATE a Base Policyfile
 ## Step 1: Create a base policyfile
 The base policyfile will be used by all the nodes.